THE SCIENCE BEHIND SHOCKING STOOL

 Figure 9: “Baseline” examples

 Soft but spreadable is what many parents think of when they envision the all-elusive baseline poop (Figure 9).
 Starry eyed, they describe something akin to peanut butter, often with small seeds which is common for breastfed littles.
-For some this is the norm, but for some babies this can be difficult to achieve.
+For some this is the norm, but for some babies this can be difficult to achieve and is not the ONLY "baseline" stool.

 Combinations of the above scenarios occur often.
 An unusual color plus consistency and even amount can make any parents head spin (Figure 10).
 See the above information to help decipher combo diapers.